Neraud/home-server/docs/Vagrant.md

 HomeAssistant will prompt for the 1st user creation.

+You can then use the regular account using `Logging in with Command Line Authentication`: `user_ldap` / `Passw0rd`.

 The deployment also prepares and configures a MySQL database to use for HomeAssistant [recorder](https://www.home-assistant.io/components/recorder/).

 ### Zwavejs2Mqtt

 Zwavejs2Mqtt is not automatically installed for Vagrant.
 It requires access to a ZWave serial device (most probably exposed on a TCP port via ser2net).

-If configured and deployed, it can be accessed using `user` / `Passw0rd` on the web ui.
+If configured and deployed, it can be accessed using `user_local` / `Passw0rd` on the web ui.

 It can be added as an integration in Home Assistant using the following URL : `ws://zwavejs2mqtt.home-zwavejs2mqtt.svc.cluster.local:3000`.

 ### Zigbee2MQTT

 Zigbee2MQTT is not automatically installed for Vagrant.
 It requires access to a Zigbee serial device (most probably exposed on a TCP port via ser2net).

+If configured and deployed, it can be accessed using `user_local` / `Passw0rd` on the web ui.

 ### Frigate